 General Aftab A. Khokher said: “This is a landmark growth as it is the first time.SNIC has been introduced outside Pakistan, and Jeddah is the first abroad purpose to perform so.”

-[alert]NADRA is setting up to connection some special services with the SNIC, including cash transfer facilities, common flying miles programs, store chain discounts, Hajj and Umrah packages, pension payments, welfare schemes, restricted cash transfers, cash grants, E-voting and driving license issuance.[/alert]Khokher said that after its launch in Jeddah, the card would be set up in Dubai, followed by the United Kingdom, addition that the card will protect citizens recognized more efficiently by avoiding all types of fake.
+[/alert-success]NADRA is setting up to connection some special services with the SNIC, including cash transfer facilities, common flying miles programs, store chain discounts, Hajj and Umrah packages, pension payments, welfare schemes, restricted cash transfers, cash grants, E-voting and driving license issuance.[/alert-success]Khokher said that after its launch in Jeddah, the card would be set up in Dubai, followed by the United Kingdom, addition that the card will protect citizens recognized more efficiently by avoiding all types of fake.

 “It is more trustworthy and protected with almost 36 built-in security characteristics which would give benifits to Pakistani nationals in different ways in the future,” he said.